★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 • Watch for drips during rainfall

 This usually identifies the general area, even if the exact entry point is outside.
+In winter, frost makes existing weaknesses worse, and in heavy rain even a small gap can suddenly let a lot of water in.

 Can you temporarily fix a roof leak in an emergency?